-The BABW ambitions and targets are aimed to contribute to the United Nations Sustainable Development Goals to protect the planet, ensure prosperity and end poverty.
-Initiatives within each priority area are driven by relevant functions /departments across the organisation.
+The BABW ambitions and targets are in line with the benchmarks set by the United Nations Global Compact and they are aimed to contribute to the United Nations Sustainable Development Goals to protect the planet, ensure prosperity and end poverty.
+Initiatives within each priority area are driven by relevant functions/departments across the organisation.